coracle-social/coracle/README.md

 Bugs

+- [ ] Pubkeys expand the width of the page, hiding the plus post button
 - [ ] Permalink note detail (share/permalink button?)
 - [ ] Back button no longer works if a modal is closed normally
 - [ ] Prevent tabs from re-mounting (or at least re- animating)